chandanhpcic/docs/source/manual/how-tos/ipsec-swanctl-rw-ikev2-eap-mschapv2.rst

 Update your Firewall
 --------------------

-Update your OPNsense at least to Version 23.7.4, that's the version that introduced ``EAP id: %any`` which is used in Method 1.
+Update your Reticen8 at least to Version 23.7.4, that's the version that introduced ``EAP id: %any`` which is used in Method 1.
 If you stay on a lower Version, you can only configure Method 2.

 ..
 Note::